 Trump says planned immigration sweep delayed for two weeks

-WASHINGTON, United States (AFP)— President Donald Trump said Saturday that he was delaying a planned immigration sweep for two weeks to allow time for his Republican Party and opposition Democrats to find a political solution to the hot-button issue.
+WASHINGTON, DC, United States (AFP) — President Donald Trump said Saturday he was delaying a planned immigration sweep for two weeks to allow time for his Republican Party and o pposition Democrats to find a political solution to the hot-button issue.

-The mass round-up of as many as 2,000 families who had been served with deportation orders or failed to show up for court appointments was expected to begin in up to 10 US cities as soon as Sunday.
+The mass round-up of as many as 2,000 families who had been served with deportation orders or failed to show up for court appointments was expected to begin in up to 10 cities as early as yesterday.

 He added: “If not, Deportations start!”